Al Capone

 Kirksey McCord Nix Jr., former Dixie Mafia boss, led a life entangled in organized crime.
 Suspected in the assassination attempt on Sheriff Buford Pusser and the 1967 death of Pusser's wife, Nix remained silent on the accusations.

 He faced convictions for various crimes, including the murder of Frank Corso.
-He was already serving a life sentence when he ordered the 1987 murders of Judge Vincent Sherry and city councilwoman Margaret Sherry.
+He was already serving a life sentence when he ordered the 1987 deaths of Judge Vincent Sherry and city councilwoman Margaret Sherry.